JugzMoody/anyanykiller/README.md

 ## How It Works

-1. Retrieves the specified security group configuration
-2. Identifies any "any:any" rules (0.0.0.0/0 to 0.0.0.0/0)
-3. Finds network interfaces associated with the security group
-4. Retrieves VPC Flow Logs for those interfaces
+1. Retrieves VPC Flow Logs for the specified interface
-5. Analyzes actual traffic patterns
-6. Provides recommendations on rule modifications
+2. Identifies any inbound traffic that is only permitted via the any:any rule
+3. List traffic that would be blocked by removing any:any rule

 ## Time Period Handling